HarrisonHutton/Hackathon-Stock-Bot/README.md

 * Investor can view their portfolio
     * Reason: Investors need to be aware of the status of their portfolio in order to make decisions or simply view how their investors are faring

+* Investor can view available commands to the Smooth Stocks bot
+    * Reason: New investors need to know how to use the Smooth Stocks bot to manage their profile

 #### Optional
 * Investor can view a graph of a stocks price movement over time
     * Reason: Stock information over time helps inform an investor's decision